 Having an influencer create content on your own channel certainly adds some credibility to your brand in the eyes of your followers.
 Secondly, the creator of the content is likely to share it with their audience, as well – equating to some massive visibility for your brand.

 As we’ve alluded to a few times throughout this article already, multimedia content is quickly becoming less of a “nice to have” – and more of a necessity.
-It is now a must-have inclusion in a content marketing strategy.

 Regarding the consumption of video content.